KANE WIGHAM

 His artistic journey is deeply rooted in anthropological exploration, where each piece serves as a visual narrative that seeks to unravel the complexities of human existence, with a particular focus on the psychology of both individual and group mentalities.

-Through his illustrations, his digital canvas becomes a space where diverse lifestyles converge, inviting viewers to reflect on the differences within human societies and asking for viewers to open their minds to geoups and practices of which they are not a part of or have no knowledge of.
+Through his illustrations, his digital canvas becomes a space where diverse lifestyles converge, inviting viewers to reflect on the differences within human societies and asking for viewers to open their minds to groups and practices of which they are not a part of or have no knowledge of.

 In his creative process, Kane employs a blend of textured digital brush strokes and hatched lineart to create a dichotomy of bright colours and heavily dark lineart.
 Each stroke and detail is meticulously crafted to capture the spirit of the people and stories he portrays.